JohnSnowLabs/spark-nlp/docs/_posts/luca-martial/2022-02-08-distilbert_sequence_classifier_ade_en.md

 `False` : The sentences doesn’t have any information about an ADE.

-This model is a [DistilBERT](https://huggingface.co/distilbert-base-cased)-based classifier.
+This model is a ```DistilBERT``` based classifier.
 Please note that there is no bio-version of DistilBERT so the performance may not be par with BioBERT-based classifiers.

 ## Predicted Entities